Realtime Hub Pattern

 Each RealtimeHub is mounted as a Socket.IO namespace (/hub/{hubName}) on the service's HTTP server.
 Rooms within the namespace correspond to records in an existing DataObject (e.g., a Chat, Match, or Dashboard).
 The framework handles:

-- Custom events -- Named signals beyond messages (typing indicators, read receipts, game actions).
+Custom events -- Named signals beyond messages for app-specific needs (game actions, cursor tracking).

-- Kafka bridge -- Backend events from Kafka topics are filtered and broadcast to the appropriate rooms.
+External Kafka bridge -- Events from unrelated Kafka topics can be bridged to hub rooms.

-- Horizontal scaling -- Redis adapter for multi-instance deployments (Socket.IO events broadcast across instances).
+Horizontal scaling -- Redis adapter for multi-instance deployments.

 Pattern Structure